Snoqualmie Valley Shelter Services

 What is Snoqualmie Valley Shelter Services?

-Until recently, Snoqualmie Valley Shelter Services (SVSS), previously known at the Valley Renewal Center, was a program of Congregations for the Homeless, a nonprofit organization located in Bellevue, WA.
-We have since received our 501c3 status and have ventured out on our own!
-SVSS empowers homeless men, women & families to reclaim their lives.
+Snoqualmie Valley Shelter Services empowers homeless men, women & families to reclaim their lives.
 We provide respite, nutrition, safety and shelter in a setting where self-confidence is restored, hope is discovered, and a new future begins.
 Our program opened in 2012 in response to the increasing numbers of individuals and families experiencing homelessness in our community.
-In July 2016, we opened our first day center program and currently operate two days per week, providing housing and employment services, hot meals and access to additional resources.
+In July 2016, we opened our first Resource Center program and currently operate three days per week, providing housing and employment services, hot meals and access to additional resources.

 What services does SVSS provide?